 For example, if you have three R&D projects, any CBILS or BBLS or other State Aid should not be spread out across all of them and ideally only be allocated to one project.
 This will allow the others to be eligible to claim SME R&D tax credits.

 On Wednesday 24 June, we are running a webinar on R&D tax credits where the issues above will be discussed.
-Find out more and book your place.
+Find out more here.